SecretDeveloper/lsv/docs/lua_integration.md

 # Lua Configuration and Action Flow in lsv

 This document explains how Lua configuration integrates with the Rust core.
 It covers what gets loaded at startup, how key bindings call Lua functions, how those functions communicate intent back to Rust, and how external commands and previewers are executed.
+For a navigation overview see [docs/README.md](README.md).

 The diagrams use PlantUML (sequence diagrams).
 You can paste the code blocks into any PlantUML renderer to visualize them.